Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 I have to admit that the first time that I was introduced to lithops, I wasn’t terribly impressed.
 They didn’t look like much.
 But the more I learned about them and their unique adaptations to their environment, the more interesting they became to me.

 What are Lithops?

 Lithops have surprisingly large root systems for their size.
-The large root systems enable them to gather water in the extremely arid climates where they live.
+The large root systems enable them to gather water in the extremely arid climates in which they live.
 They have no stems.
 Instead, their roots attach directly to their leaves.

 The plants have only two leaves which are mostly underground.
 The structure that you see above ground is actually an epidermal window.
 An epidermal window is a translucent structure that allows sunlight in.
 Lithops need this structure since most of the leaves are underground so sunlight cannot reach them.